LLNL/maestrowf/docs/Maestro/scheduling.md

 !!! note

     You do not need both 'n' and 'p' with this syntax.
-You can also allocate soley based on tasks (p) or nodes (n).
+You can also allocate solely based on tasks (p) or nodes (n).

 === "Maestro Step"